Merchantville School District

-Merchantville Elementary School served 378 students as of the 2018–19 school year, per the National Center for Education Statistics.

 History

-Starting in 1929, the district had its own high school, Merchantville High School, for students of both the borough and the neighboring communities of Cherry Hill and Pennsauken Township, as well as Maple Shade in Burlington County.
+Starting in 1929, the district had its own high school, Merchantville High School, for students of both the borough and the neighboring communities of Cherry Hill and Pennsauken Township, as well as Maple Shade Township in Burlington County.
 But with the loss of Maple Shade students to the new Maple Shade High School in 1972, Merchantville closed its high school after the end of the 1971-72 school year and started sending its students to Pennsauken High School for grades nine through twelve.

 After Merchantville High School shut down, Merchantville students attended Pennsauken High School starting in the 1972 school year, as part of a longstanding sending/receiving relationship with the Pennsauken Public Schools in Pennsauken Township.
 In 1992 Merchantville considered severing its send-receive relationship with Pennsauken School District so Merchantville could send them to Haddonfield Memorial High School instead, on the grounds that Merchantville saw Pennsauken High as outdated and Haddonfield Memorial as having superior facilities.
 Merchantville officials publicly stated in the 1980s and 1990s that they felt Pennsauken High had too many students and was too large.
 John Ellis, the New Jersey State Commissioner of Education, blocked Merchantville leaving the partnership on the grounds that it would cause more white students to leave Pennsauken High and turn Pennsauken High into a majority minority school.
 The Pennsauken District sought to recommit to ties with Merchantville.

 Starting in September 2015, students from Merchantville began to attend Haddon Heights Junior/Senior High School (for the high school level only); students already in high school before 2015 continued to attend Pennsauken High until their graduation.